 Almonty continued the metallurgical testing of the metal content of one of the tailings ponds at the Panasqueira Mine.
 This tailings pond contains more than 40 years of tailings and management believes there is a significant amount of economically recoverable WO3 contained in the tailings.
 In addition to the contained tungsten ore, the tailings also contain both copper and tin ore as the tailings in the pond are from a time when the milling circuit was not set up to recover the tin and copper from the ore being processed.
-Almonty is continuing its analysis of both the grade and economic recoverability of the contained metals in the tailings and expects to be able to include the amounts in the tailings pond in an updated NI 43-101 technical report that is in the process of being completed.
-Almonty anticipates that it will be able to file the updated NI43-101 technical report prior to the end of March 2017.
+Almonty is continuing its analysis of both the grade and economic recoverability of the contained metals in the tailings.
+On March 2, 2017 Almonty filed an updated NI 43-101 technical report.
+The updated reserve estimate of 1,951,000 tonnes at a grade of 0.20% WO3 represents an increase in the reserve base of over 14%, in addition the inferred resources increased by approximately 125%.
+The updated NI 43-101 Technical Report is available on SEDAR under Almonty's profile and is available on the Company's website (www.almonty.com).